SatSale/SatSale/README.md

 That's it!
 You should now be able to view your SatSale server at `http://YOUR_SERVER_IP:8000/`.
 If running locally, this will be `127.0.0.1:8000`.

-If running on a Raspberry Pi, you will want to [forward port 8000 in your router settings](https://user-images.githubusercontent.com/24557779/105681219-f0f5fd80-5f44-11eb-942d-b574367a161f.png) so that SatSale is also visible at your external IP address.
+If running on a local server, you will want to forward port 8000 in your router settings so that satsale is also visible at your external IP address.
 You might have to allow gunicorn through your firewall with `sudo ufw allow 8000`.
+If running satsale on a remote server and using SSH tunnel to call to your local Dojo, may also need to open SSH Port 22 with `sudo ufw allow 22`. _If you are going this route be sure to at least use a strong Root password on your local device.
+You will need to input this Root password when you start gunicorn and attempt to connect to Dojo through your SSH tunnel.

-- To run BTCPyment so it continues serving in the background, in the terminal window currently running BTCPyment first `CTRL+C`, then:
+- To run BTCPyment so it continues serving in the background on a local server, in the terminal window currently running BTCPyment first `CTRL+C`, then:
 ```
 nohup gunicorn -w 1 0.0.0.0:8000 satsale:app > log.txt 2>&1 &
 tail -f log.txt
 ```
-Once started, do `Ctrl+C` again to regain your terminal.
+Once started, do `Ctrl+C` again to regain your terminal. _Remote servers will not be able to exercise this command, since you will need to input your Root password to open the SSH tunnel.
+This cannot be done if you run gunicorn with nohup._

 ### Embed a Donation Button
 Now embed the donation button into your website HTML: